sanchi-singhal/tracker-api/README.md

 ## CORS Configuration

-The API is configured to allow requests from the Angular application running on `http://localhost:4200`.
-CORS settings can be modified in `Program.cs`.
+Allowed origins are managed via the `Cors:AllowedOrigins` array in `appsettings.json` (production) and `appsettings.Development.json` (local overrides).
+The production file is already set to allow the deployed UI at `https://all-in-one-tracker-ui.vercel.app`, while the development file allows `http://localhost:4200`.
+Update these values if the UI domains change. `Program.cs` reads the configuration at startup and applies it to the CORS policy.

 ## Project Structure